vincenteng-AISG23/Vincent-Eng-Ping-Choon/README.md

 # 👋 Vincent Eng

-## 🚀 Enterprise CIO | Digital & AI Transformation Leader
+## 🚀 Enterprise CIO | Head of IT | Digital & AI Transformation Leader

 I am an experienced IT executive with over 30 years of leadership in driving **enterprise transformation, smart manufacturing, and AI-enabled business innovation**.